 A Hold Harmless Agreement (HHA) is used to protect one party from liability from the actions of another party.
-It is typically used in situation where services are being provided, a party is using the property of another, or when a party is participating in an activity hosted by another.
+It is typically used in situations where services are being provided, a party is using the property of another, or when a party is participating in an activity hosted by another.
 When an HHA is completed, the party agrees not to hold the hosting party responsible for injuries, damages, and other losses and liabilities.
 HHAs are also referred to as indemnity clauses (or waivers), a waiver of liability, hold harmless release, hold harmless letter, and liability releases.

 A printable Hold Harmless Agreement may not always be valid.
 It may be invalid because one of the parties engaged in negligent behavior, illegal activities, or committed fraud.